 I am an Assistant Professor of Political Science at Texas Tech University.
 My research centers on comparative and Latin American politics.
-My main areas of interest are democracy, political institutions, and executive politics and policymaking, but I am also interested in public opinion and gender and politics.
+My main areas of interest are democracy, political institutions, and executive politics and policymaking, but I am also interested in gender and public opinion.
 I have published articles in: Studies in Comparative International Development, International Studies Quarterly, Electoral Studies, Political Research Quarterly, Governance, and the International Political Science Review.

 I am currently completing a book manuscript that examines how Latin American presidents with ambitious reform agendas implement them in a democratic context.
 More specifically, it analyzes the underlying causes, mechanisms for success, and consequences of one particular method of reform: a Constituent Assembly with supreme power to change the political system.
 For this project, I conducted extensive fieldwork in Bolivia and Ecuador.

 Prior to joining Texas Tech, I was an Assistant Professor of Political Science at Kansas State University.
 I received my Ph.D. and M.A. in Political Science from the University of North Carolina at Chapel Hill, and a B.A. from Union College in Schenectady, NY.
 I am originally from Syracuse, NY.

 Hartlyn, Jonathan; Stoyan, Alissandra T. 2020.
 Constitutions in Latin American Politics.
 In Encyclopedia of Latin American Politics.
 Oxford University Press. doi:10.1093/acrefore/9780190228637.013.ORE_POL-01685.R1